malcolmsailor/midani/docs/settings.md

                     and the bottom of the channel, as a proportion of the channel.
                     *Default*: `0.1`
-    - "l_padding": float between 0 and 1.
+    - "h_padding": float between 0 and 1.
 Indicates how much padding
-                    should be provided below the lowest pitch of the channel and the bottom of the channel, as a proportion of the channel.
+                    should be provided below the highest pitch of the channel and the top of the channel, as a proportion of the channel.
                     *Default*: `0.1`